A Combined Preconditioning Strategy for Nonsymmetric Systems: Applications and numerical results

 The preconditioners we use are based on the standard two--level overlapping domain decomposition additive Schwarz preconditioner which we denote by $ B^{-1} $.
 To define it, we consider an overlapping partition of $ \Omega $ into rectangular subdomains $ \Omega_k $ which overlap each other by an amount equal to the fine discretization size $ h $.
 Then

 Here the $ A_k $ operators are restrictions of the original operator $ A_h $ to the finite element space $ V_k $ that is only supported on $ \Omega_k $, that is they correspond to the bilinear forms,

 as in \cite{kara0, barkerldg}.
 Since $ V_k \subset V_h $, the operators $ I_k $ are standard injection.
 The operator $ A_H $ corresponds to the bilinear form \eqref{iipbilinear} on a coarser discretization of the original domain $ \Omega $, where we label the coarse discretization size $ H $.
 We assume that the fine mesh is a refinement of the coarse mesh used to represent $ A_H $ so that $ I_H $ is the natural injection on nested grids.
-The penalty parameter on the coarse grid is taken to be $ 5 H/h $ in order to account for the difference of scales in the edge lengths in the penalty terms (see \cite{paola-blanca1, kara0}, for further details).
-We implement these preconditioners on a parallel machine so that each subdomain is assigned to a processor and the subdomain solves can be done in parallel.
+The penalty parameter on the coarse solver is taken to be $ 5 H/h $ in order to account for the difference of scales in the edge lengths in the penalty terms (see \cite{paola-blanca1, kara0}, for further details).
+We implement these preconditioners on a parallel machine where each subdomain of the Schwarz preconditioner corresponds to one processor, where this domain decomposition is in principle independent of the coarse space $V_H$.
+The subdomains are square or rectangular, so that on four processors the decomposition is 2 by 2 and on eight processors it is 4 by 2, and so on for larger processor counts.
+The tests were run on a commodity Linux cluster using PETSc as the software framework and direct solves for the subdomain problems.

 Another preconditioner we consider is

 as outlined in the analysis above.
 Here $ A_0 $ is a symmetric operator corresponding to the bilinear form

 where the penalty parameter $ \eta_0 = 5 $ is the same as it is in the full bilinear form \eqref{iipbilinear}. \\